-You will notice if your graphics board is missing.
-But you need to check that the box contains all of the following:
+You will need to check that the box contains all of the following:

 - Graphics board

 - Installation Guide

-- Manual
+- Manual on CD

 - CD-ROM with installation and driver software and utilities

+- TV-out adaptor cable

 If any part is missing please contact your dealer.
 ELSA reserves the right to vary the products supplied without prior notice.
 The current scope of delivery is described on our web site.